typst-community/harbinger/src/fast-shadow-box.typ

   }
 }

 /// Shadow Box that uses gradients to create the shadow effect.
+Much faster than the regular shadow-box, but has some issues (doesn't look as good, in some cases might have some unwanted artifacts, etc).
 ///
 /// *Example:*
 /// #example(`harbinger.fast-shadow-box(